 ABOUT OUR JUDGES

 The Art and Olfaction Awards jury brings diverse interests, backgrounds and specializations to the very hard task of judging scent.
 We strive to create a diverse and international jury that is composed of active participants in the scent world, from perfume business insiders to artists; curators to writers, scientists and - of course - perfumers.

 ABOUT OUR JUDGING PROCESS

 The judges for the experimental award category do not review the projects blindly.
-This is because the projects require supporting material in order for the judges to effectively assess the project.
-That material often contains identifying information.
-However, in order to maintain fairness and impartiality, any judges with personal connections to submitted projects will not be able to score those projects.
+This is because the projects often require supporting visual material, which often contains identifying information.
+We do not allow anybody to judge who is in any way connected to one of the submitted projects.

 Please respect our judges' time and privacy - and the integrity of the awards - and refrain from contacting the judges about your submission.